 “It’s time to rethink the way we plan and prepare for flooding,” says Anna Brown director of The Nature Conservancy’s Climate Adaptation Strategy.
 “Too often the role that nature can play in reducing flood risks is overlooked or undervalued.
 Nature-based solutions—such as reconnecting floodplains to give rivers more room during floods or restoring reefs, marshes or dunes that can protect coastal communities during storms—can also help improve water quality, provide prime wildlife habitat, enhance recreational opportunities, and produce related economic and social benefits.”

 In January 2009, Washington was drenched by a storm that also melted the winter snowpack, causing rivers west of the Cascades to flood.
 In and near the town of Orting, 26,000 residents were ordered to evacuate before the Puyallup River topped its levees.
-It was one of the largest urban evacuations in the state’s history.

-Orting is located in Pierce County, which runs from the 14,410-foot peak of Mount Rainier to Puget Sound, representing one of the greatest elevation changes of any county in the nation.
-Its levee system, which constricted the river into a straightened channel, had been battered by floods since the 1990s, and the county could not repair the levees as quickly as they were being damaged.
+Orting’s levee system, which constricted the river into a straightened channel, had been battered by floods since the 1990s, and the county could not repair the levees as quickly as they were being damaged.

-After the 2009 flood, a partnership between the Conservancy and the State of Washington made drastic changes in the basin.
+After the 2009 flood, a partnership between TNC and the State of Washington made drastic changes in the basin.
 “We got the flood control folks, who historically relied on grey, engineered infrastructure, together with the conservation folks, who relied on protecting and restoring green infrastructure, to work together to build sustainable hybrid solutions,” says Bob Carey, director of the Conservancy’s Floodplains by Design program.

 The partnership helped residents move out of harm’s way by buying properties that were inside the floodplain.
 New levees were rebuilt farther back than the old ones, on average tripling the width of the floodplain.
 The results were impressive.
-In 2014 the river flowed at almost the same rate as the devastating 2009 flood, but with the setback levees, the town stayed dry.
+In 2014 the river flowed at almost the same rate as the devastating 2009 flood, but the town stayed dry.
 In addition to improving flood protection, the project restored natural habitat that promotes salmon recovery and helps generate tourism revenue.